 Most debtors cringe at the thought of filing for bankruptcy because there are so many misconceptions about it.
 They believe you have to be completely broke before even considering bankruptcy, so they associate the word with poverty.
 Others worry they won’t be able to build credit for years.
 On top of that, there’s the stigma of filing for bankruptcy, with so many debtors believing it represents personal failure.

 Chapter 7 and Chapter 13 are two great options, and which one is right for you will depend on several factors.
 The type of debt you have will affect which option is best.
 So will the strategy by which you wish to handle your debt.
-Chicago Bankruptcy Clinic can evaluate your debt situation and help you pick the solution that fits your needs.
+A Joliet Bankruptcy attorney from Chicago Bankruptcy Clinic can evaluate your debt situation and help you pick the solution that fits your needs.

 If you file for Chapter 7 bankruptcy, a trustee assigned to your case will sell off property and assets to pay down as much debt as possible.
 This option, known as a liquidation bankruptcy, is best for debtors with unsecured debt.
 You will be able to eliminate all or most unsecured debt, including